 Looking at specific causes of death, each serving of nuts a day was linked with reduced risk of respiratory deaths and diabetes deaths.

 There was no link with deaths from neurodegenerative diseases, and inconsistent links with deaths from kidney disease and infectious diseases.
 No other disease-related causes were reported.

 The researchers concluded that "Higher nut intake is associated with reduced risk of cardiovascular disease, total cancer and all-cause mortality, and mortality from respiratory disease, diabetes, and infections."

 It does appear that there is a link between nut consumption and improved health, but nuts alone won't reduce your risk of cardiovascular disease or cancers, if your lifestyle is still overall unhealthy.

 If you want to live a long and healthy life then you should exercise regularly and eat a balanced diet high in fruit and vegetables and low in salt, sugar and saturated fats, don’t smoke and drink alcohol in moderation.

 Nuts are high in "good fats" and can be eaten in moderation as part of a healthy diet.
 Unsalted nuts are best as excessive amounts of salt can raise your blood pressure and increase your risk of stroke and other associated conditions.

 To check your blood pressure, get help with weight reduction or giving up smoking your local pharmacy is a good place to start.
-In most cases they will offer good advice free of charge and without an appointment.
+At Trio Pharmacy we offer good advice free of charge and without an appointment.

 Back to top